Artemide Sintesi Pinza Clamp Lamp – 1992 Catalogue Picture

 Manufacturer: Artemide, Pregnana Milanese, near Milan, Italy.

-Other versions: This Artemide Sintesi Pinza clamp lamp was made in several versions, as you can see on this page.
+Other versions: This Artemide Sintesi Pinza clamp lamp comes in many versions, all with a different name, as you can see on this page.

 Cornalux